 What is cyclic vulvovaginitis?

-Cyclic vulvovaginitis occurs in women of all ages that are still menstruating.
+Cyclic vulvovaginitis can affect menstruating women of all ages and races.

 What causes cyclic vulvovaginitis?

 The aetiopathogenesis of cyclic vulvovaginitis depends on the specific cause and may include:

 - Reaction to progesterone produced during the luteal phase of the menstrual cycle.